 Ginger has natural anti-inflammatory properties that can help soothe pain from earaches.
 Apply ginger juice, or strained oil that was warmed with ginger in it, around the outer ear canal.
 Do not put it directly into the ear.

 Garlic has both antibiotic and pain-relieving properties.
-One study found that eardrops containing garlic, among other ingredients, were just as effective as over-the-counter eardrops.
 Soak crushed garlic for several minutes in warm olive or sesame oil.
 Strain the garlic out and apply the oil into the ear canal.

 Hydrogen peroxide has been used as a natural remedy for earaches for many years.
 To use this method of treatment, place several drops of hydrogen peroxide into the affected ear.
 Let it sit for several minutes before letting it drain into a sink.
 Rinse your ear with clean, distilled water.